 Funds are allocated annually based on student information collected through the Federal Quota census.

 For MDE-LIO to receive these funds, specific information for each eligible child is gathered and reported.
 Each year, school districts help MDE-LIO collect, compile, and submit this information to APH.

 All of the information reported is confidential under the Family Educational Rights and Privacy Act (FERPA).
 The information is not shared outside the census process for any reason, unless permitted by state or federal law.

 How Information is Collected and Reported

 The Office of Special Education Programs (OSEP) requires parent/guardian consent for MDE-LIO to release personally identifiable information to APH.
 This helps inform parents of the process.
 Parents and guardians may decline to consent; however, this means that APH funds will not be available to the school district for the student.
-The consent form only needs to be completed once per student; parents and guardians do not provide consent annually.

 For questions about the Federal Quota Program, please email Roxanne Balfour at email@example.com.